 - In March 2014, a rapidly evolving outbreak of Ebola virus disease started in Guinea and spread to Liberia, Sierra Leone, Nigeria and Senegal.

-- There have been more than 13,000 (13676) cases of confirmed or suspected Ebola in Guinea, Sierra Leone and Liberia, resulting in nearly 5000 deaths (as of 27 October 2014)
+- When the DEC launched its appeal on 29 October 2014, more than 13,000 cases of confirmed or suspected Ebola had been reported in Guinea, Sierra Leone and Liberia, and almost 5,000 had died.

 DEC APPEAL AND RESPONSE

 - The DEC Ebola Crisis Appeal was launched on 29 October 2014, with appeals carried by all major UK broadcasters.
 It raised more than £37 million and helped hundreds of thousands of people.